carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

 * I should look for a Data Engineer
 * The knowledge of Kafka is less available, but if someone has this knowledge it will be a Data Engineer, who will have a higher probability of also matching the other required skills
 * The knowledge of Kubernetes, CI/CD, and Golang will be rare to find combined with the other Data Engineering skills, and this makes it pretty hard to fill the position
 * I may have to either compromise and pick someone who only partially fits the profile or who is less skilled, or reorganize the team - for instance adding a Cloud/DevOps Engineer to it

+There you are.
+Things look more clear now, don't they?

+## What's next?

+I hope this article will make it a bit easier to hire your next team member and to explain to others what you do.
+Please understand that this is on purpose a simplification of a very complex scenario.
+In case you would like to go deeper in detail, I would suggest [following Andreas Kretz on LinkedIn](https://www.linkedin.com/in/andreas-kretz/): for a funny turn of events, I found out he was working on something similar in the same week I started writing this.
+If you have opinions or suggestions, please [reach out on my LinkedIn page](https://www.linkedin.com/in/gnolo/).

+Good luck with your search!

 # References
 * [DP-203 study guide](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4MbYT)